Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-2/lecture-5-array-pt1/lecture-notes.md

 Now storing data into variables this way would take so much time.
 Especailly if you had to do this for thousands or even tens of thousands of variables.

 The array solve this exact proble

+objects have properties,
+arrays have index, they are like list, they have an order.

+index: the position that the element is at
+elements: the data in the array